dice-group/theses/README.md

 # Theses at the DICE group

+**The information in this repository is outdated.**
+Please find our up-to-date information on [our webpage](https://dice-research.org/students/teaching/).

 Bachelor's or master's theses at the data science (DICE) group typically build on content of our courses or project groups.
 We provide a [list of open theses topics](https://dice-research.org/students/theses/) on our teaching website.
 In the list, there is a contact person for every topic.